Ares I-X: Pad damage

 Approximately two hours after launch of Ares I-X, safing crews entering pad LC-39B reported a small cloud of residual nitrogen tetroxide leaking from an obsolete shuttle oxidizer line at the 95 ft-level of the Fixed Service Structure, where it connects to the Rotating Service Structure.
 At 8:40 am on October 29, 2009, a hydrazine leak was detected on the 95 ft-level, between the Payload Changeout Room and the Fixed Service Structure.
-Both leaks were capped without injury.
+Both leaks were capped without injury to personnel.

 Due to the Pad Avoidance Maneuver performed by Ares I-X, shortly after liftoff, the Fixed Service Structure at LC-39B received significantly more direct rocket exhaust than occurs during a normal Space Shuttle launch.
 The resulting damage was reported as "substantial," with both pad elevators rendered inoperable, all communication lines between the pad and launch control destroyed and all outdoor megaphones melted.
 The vehicle-facing portions of the Fixed Service Structure appear to have suffered extreme heat damage and scorching, as do the hinge columns supporting the Rotating Service Structure.
 This damage was anticipated as NASA intended to remove the FSS and launch future Ares flights from a "clean pad".